h5bp/html5-boilerplate/src/doc/html.md

 ### Browser Upgrade Prompt

-The main content area of the boilerplate includes a prompt to install an up to date browser for users of IE 6/7.
-If you intended to support IE 6/7, then you should remove the snippet of code.
+The main content area of the boilerplate includes a prompt to install an up to date browser for users of IE 8 and lower.
+If you intended to support IE 8, then you should remove the snippet of code.

 ### jQuery CDN for jQuery